TASS18-Task3/data/Readme.md

 python3 evaluate.py example/gold example/dev
 ```

+## Final evaluation

+The file `score.py` performs the final evaluation exactly as described in the competition rules, i.e., according to the three evaluation scenarios presented.
+It assumes the gold files are in `gold` and the files to be submitted are in the `submit` folder, according to the folder structure presented there.

 ## Notes

 The actual training data is not ready yet.
 Only the trial data is included in the `gold` folder now.
 This repository will be updated with the actual gold training files in due time.

 You can use the trial data to see a more complex scenario than that presented in the examples, and to begin developing your ideas until the actual training data is ready.

-**The trial data is not expected to be part of the final evaluation, just use it for your convenience now**.
+**The trial data is not expected to be part of the final evaluation, just use it for your convenience now.**